 3. The Story of Ping by Marjorie Flack, illustrated by Kurt Wiese

-An old-fashioned story about a flock of Peking ducks on a river boat in the Yangzee River.
+An old-fashioned story about a flock of Peking ducks on a riverboat in the Yangtze River.
 Ping accidentally goes on an adventure when he lags behind his huge extended family but all ends well (though the author never exactly reveals where these ducks are headed for and might I mention the famous Peking Duck dish?!)

 2. Duck for President by Doreen Cronin